 If you are breastfeeding, chances are that you are experiencing some level of pain.
-It’s one of the biggest and most common breastfeeding problems.
+It’s one of the biggest and most common having problems breastfeeding.

 You may have also heard that breastfeeding pain is not normal.
 That experiencing pain while breastfeeding means that you’re doing something wrong. *insert eyeroll here*

 Maybe that’s true.
 Maybe.
 However, you are not (yet) an expert in breastfeeding and natural instinct or not, neither is your baby.

 So before we move on to giving you some awesome breastfeeding tips for pain, I want you to ignore the people who say that breastfeeding pain equates to YOU doing something wrong.
 Because while I can give you some tips to avoid breastfeeding pain, some pain might be inevitable.

 Because you, new mama, don’t need any more stress in your life.
 You are doing the very best that you can and giving your baby the best possible start in life, and even if pain from breastfeeding isn’t “normal”, I guarantee it’s incredibly common.

 My first child latched really well from the beginning, but guess what?
 It STILL hurt.
 I’m gonna just go ahead and say it, not from a medical professional’s perspective but from a real-life mom’s perspective: Breastfeeding hurts even with a good latch.

 **If you’re struggling with getting a good latch, it’s definitely something that you need to correct ASAP.
 Learn how to get a good breastfeeding latch.

 Breastfeeding in the first few weeks is AWKWARD, even if you’re a seasoned breastfeeder because every baby is different.
 A less than perfect latch (and maybe even a perfect one!) is going to equal some pain in the beginning, but why can’t we just say that this is normal?
 Should we expect that our little newborns should latch perfectly after going through the trauma of childbirth?